Bharat Electronics

-Bharat Electronics Limited (BEL) is an Indian public sector aerospace and defence electronics company, headquartered in Bangalore.
+Bharat Electronics Limited (BEL) is an Indian public sector aerospace and defence electronics company, headquartered in Bengaluru.
 It primarily manufactures advanced electronic products for ground and aerospace applications.
 BEL is one of sixteen PSUs under the administration of the Ministry of Defence of India.
 It has been granted Navratna status by the Government of India.

 History

 Bharat Electronics Limited was founded in Bangalore, Karnataka, India in 1954.

 Starting with the manufacture of a few communication equipment in 1956, BEL started manufacturing receiving valves in 1961, germanium semiconductors in 1962, and radio transmitters for All India Radio in 1964 with help from the Soviet Union.